hangong/Xiao06_color_transfer/README.md

 #
 A further alternative implementation is provided under the directory *m_ruggedisation_update* in response to Issue #1.

 This incorporates additional code written and devised by T E Johnson.
 It enables an improved output image for input image pairs where the original processing method gave an unsatisfactory output.
-Note  that as Johnson's alternative implementation is differnet from Xiao's paper, the improved 'ruggedisation' code should not be used for result comparisons if you are citing Xiao's paper.
+Note that as Johnson's alternative implementation is different from Xiao's paper, the improved 'ruggedisation' code should not be used for result comparisons if you are citing Xiao's paper.

 ![Demo of Colour Transfer Processing with Ruggedisation](m_ruggedisation_update/Output.jpg?raw=true)